ssrg-vt/DynaCut/docs/init_removal_servers.md

 The application is restored with the modifications.
 This step is to create the whitelist of the basic blocks that should not be removed -- test all the desired features in this step.

-Once the required functionality is executed in this step, SIGINT the application or let it exit(in the case of SPEC applications).
+Once the required functionality is executed in this step, SIGINT the application.
 A locations.txt file is created in the folder which contains the application binary.

 Next, run the remove_init.sh script located in tools/scripts/initialization_functions_removal/remove_init.sh.
 This script also should be run from the dump folder itself.